canonical/lxd/specs/command-line-user-experience.md

 Probably one of the most complex commands, it allows querying and setting all the configuration options available for containers and LXD hosts.

-It also supports profiles which are used to group configuration settings (configurations keys and devices) and then apply the resulting set to a given container.

-It’s possible to create, delete, list and setup profiles on a remote host.
-The one limitation is that a container can only reference local profiles, so profiles need to be copied across hosts or be moved around alongside the containers.

-Also note that removing a profile or moving it off the host will fail if any local container still references it.

 The trust sub-command is there to manage the server's trust store.
 It can list the certificates which the server currently trusts, delete